 11 Feb How To Choose The Best Colour For A Restaurant

 One of the human brain’s roles is to facilitate foraging and feeding.
 And because research has demonstrated the profound effect visual perception has on the ‘hungry’ brain, in the food & hospitality industry, colour isn’t just an arbitrary choice.
-The choice of the logo, brand colours and both interior and exterior colours has to be done with thoughtful deliberation.
+The choice of the logo, brand colours and both interior and exterior colours has to be done with thoughtful deliberation of colour theory.
 How do you go about selecting your restaurant colours?
 What colours are the most appetizing?
 Your menu, the cultures of your target customers, and the brand image you want to create should all guide you.

 Health Food Restaurants